aesirkth/ground-control/README.md

 ├── doc/                        # The documentation goes there ├── dummy_interface/
 │   └── dummy_interface.ino     # Example telemetry code for arduino
+├── gui/
+│   └── lps.py                  # Widgets used in the LPS control GUI
 ├── utils/
 │   ├── interface.py            # Class used to process data from Interface devices
 │   └── serialwrapper.py        # Class used to read/write data from serial link
 ├── dashboard.py                # Dashboard
-└── requirements.txt
+├── lps_control.py              # GUI to control the Launch Pad Station └── requirements.txt
 ```